alex-gamero/100-days-of-code/log.md

 ### Day 87: September 18, Thursday

-**Today's Progress**: Today I had Netwrk Programming class.
+**Today's Progress**: Today I had Network Programming class.
 We did a lot of theory today.

 **Thoughts**: It was a normal day, lots of classes and class notes, but I had time to relax after all the classes.

+### Day 88: September 19, Friday

+**Today's Progress**: Today I had Mobile Graphical Interface Programming class.
+We did a lab today and some theory.

+**Thoughts**: It was a good day, the classes were really interesting.